 The Seaflo accumulator system takes a noticeably more refined approach than standard standalone diaphragm pumps by combining a 33-Series pressure pump with a pre-pressurised accumulator tank designed to smooth water delivery and reduce cycling behaviour.

 The accumulator is the defining feature of the system.
 In everyday onboard use, it dramatically reduces the harsh pulsing and rapid on-off cycling often associated with smaller diaphragm pumps, particularly during lower water-demand tasks such as rinsing dishes, washing hands or briefly opening taps.
+If accumulator tanks are new to you, our guide to understanding your boat’s fresh water system explains how they store pressure, why they reduce cycling and why they aren’t simply another water tank.

 That creates a noticeably calmer and more “domestic” water-system feel onboard, especially in narrower cabins, campervans and liveaboard installations where repeated pump cycling quickly becomes intrusive.